- Introduction to AchieveNJ

 Q: How does New Jersey attribute SGPs to a principal?

-A: Under AchieveNJ, principals are held accountable for schoolwide SGP data if enough tested grades and subjects are taught in their school.
+A: Under AchieveNJ, principals are held accountable for schoolwide SGP data if tested grades and subjects are taught in their school.
 These scores represent the median of all qualifying SGP scores in a principal's school.
-For principals who lead schools with two or more tested grades or subjects, 30%of their evaluation is based on schoolwide SGP data.
-For principals with only one SGP grade or subject, 20%of their evaluation is based on schoolwide SGP data.
+For more information, please see the Evaluation Scoring page.

 Q: Can students who perform at the top range of the Advanced level show growth?